Best Web Design Bootcamps in 2023

 As the very first coding bootcamp, General Assembly has already helped several thousand students find employment with large tech companies all over the United States.
 Today, the bootcamp continues to help students find work in web design, software development, and other high-level tech fields.

 Coding bootcamp graduates earn high salaries after completing the program.
-Today, General Assembly has a job placement rate of over 80%.
+Today, General Assembly has a job placement rate of over 80 percent.
 This is partially due to the bootcamp’s career counseling services.

 Hack Reactor is a high-level coding bootcamp that serves as an alternative to university education.
 The program offers full-time, part-time, and self-paced courses for its students.

-Currently, Hack Reactor has a nearly 80% job placement rate for students within 180 days of graduation.
+Currently, Hack Reactor has a nearly 80 percent job placement rate for students within 180 days of graduation.
 Graduates from the program have found employment at giant tech companies, such as Apple, Google, and Facebook.